KaveIO/Eskapade-Spark/README.rst

 -----------

 Version 0.8 of Eskapade-Spark (August 2018) is a split off of the ``spark-analysis`` module of Eskapade v0.7 into a separate package.
 This way, Eskapade v0.8 no longer depends on Spark.
 This new package Eskapade-Spark does require Spark to install, clearly.

+In addition, we have included new analysis code for processing ("flattening") time-series data, so it can be easily used as input for machine learning models.
+See tutorial example esk611 for details.

 Installation